-To reserve a room for a meeting or special event, contact the Event and Scheduling Coordinator who oversees Saemann Student Center, Neumann Auditorium, conference rooms on campus and all classrooms outside the academic schedule.
+To reserve a room for a meeting or special event, contact the event and scheduling coordinator, who oversees Saemann Student Center, Neumann Auditorium, conference rooms, and all classrooms outside the academic schedule.

 FLOWERS AND GIFTS

-Deliveries by local florists or treats from Wartburg Women are taken to the Information Center, which will notify students of deliveries.
+Deliveries by local florists or treats from Wartburg Women are taken to the Information Center, which notifies students of deliveries.

 Wartburg is a college of the Evangelical Lutheran Church in America and has two campus pastors who offer pastoral care and opportunities for leadership as students grow in their spiritual life.
-The Spiritual Life program includes Christian formation opportunities (worship services, faith studies, fellowship, service opportunities, and leadership education) and Interfaith programs.
-Student leadership opportunities include worship leadership and service in one of the leadership groups (Spiritual Life, Worship Task Force, Interfaith Task Force, Faith Expression Group Leader group, and a variety of planning initiatives).
+The Spiritual Life and Campus Ministry Office includes Christian formation opportunities (worship services, faith studies, fellowship, service opportunities, and leadership education) and the Interfaith program.
+Student leadership opportunities include worship leadership and service in one of the leadership groups (Spiritual Life, Worship Task Force, Interfaith Task Force, Faith Expression groups, and a variety of planning initiatives).
 The Spiritual Life and Campus Ministry programs are open to all students, regardless of Christian denomination or religious affiliation.
 Spiritual Life and Campus Ministry programs at Wartburg are part of Project Respect; details are at www.wartburg.edu/respect/.

 The Student Employment Office administers the on-campus student employment program and the student payroll.
 The objectives of the program are to provide students with the opportunity to:

 - Meet and interact with new people.